XRPLF/xrpl.js/docs/index.md

 ### AccountSet Flags

+You can use the `prepareSettings` method to change your account flags.
+This method uses AccountSet flags internally.

-Account Flags can be enabled and disabled with the SetFlag and ClearFlag parameters.
+In the rippled API, Account Flags can be enabled and disabled with the SetFlag and ClearFlag parameters.
 See [AccountSet Flags](https://developers.ripple.com/accountset.html#accountset-flags).

 The AccountSet transaction type has some transaction flags, but their use is discouraged.